 At the core of any defensible records and information management program is a vetted retention schedule.
 It covers the length of time, the location, and the form in which a record is kept.

-A comprehensive retention schedule should contain at least the following:
+Record retention best practices dictate that a comprehensive retention schedule should contain at least the following:

 Whether your organization is looking to create a retention schedule from scratch or updating an existing one, there really isn’t much of a difference in terms of effort required.